 Before you branch out into lots of new channels, there are some considerations to be made to ensure that your business is ready to handle growth.

 The first thing to consider is inventory.
 Once your sales start increasing, make sure you have enough inventory to keep up with demand.
 You may want to consider only stocking a few products and dropshipping others, depending on which are the priority.
+An inventory management app can help you keep track of your product stock no matter which channel you’re selling.
 Find the most streamlined and efficient option that works for you – there may be some trial and error at first.

 Closely linked to this is your order fulfilment.
 Your ability to manage this well will be a significant factor in your success.
 If your current order fulfilment situation is already strained, you may need to upscale your operation to ensure that you can meet demand, by working with a fulfilment vendor, for example.

 Next, think about your customer service solution.
 Bad or unavailable customer service is a real turn-off for users.
 How many enquiries do you receive currently?
 If this were to multiply, would your existing team be able to handle it?
 And if you go global, how will you tackle enquiries from different time zones?
 As you start to expand through more channels, consider whether it would be worth your while to add to or outsource your present customer service team to offer a better experience.

 Finally, consider your software.
 With multichannel selling, there’s often a lot going on.
 As well as managing vendors, inventory and customer service, you’ve got sales coming through from all directions.
 Finding the appropriate multichannel sales software is going to make your life much easier.
 Before choosing one, make sure it has all of the features and integrations that you’ll need.
 Does it work with all of the channels that you need it to?
 Ensure that you pick a software that is worth the money you’re paying for it – it will likely save you both time and money in the long-run.